radiantlogic-v8/documentation-new/documentation/custom-authentication-providers-guide/02-rsa-securid.md

 Figure 2.
 1: RSA SecurID Custom Authentication Service

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – if you edit the custom data source properties, you must restart RadiantOne FID.
-If deployed in a cluster, restart it on all nodes.**
+>If you edit the custom data source properties, you must restart RadiantOne FID.
+If deployed in a cluster, restart it on all nodes.

 17. Navigate to the Main Control Panel > Settings tab > Interception section > Custom Authentication Providers (requires [Expert Mode](01-overview#expert-mode)).